juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 ## Policy Enforcement

-When the data provider receives an `ArtifactRequestMessage` from an external Connector, the `ArtifactMessageHandler` iterates through all contracts of a resource offer and all of its rules to check the policy pattern.
+When the data provider receives an `ArtifactRequestMessage` from an external connector, the `ArtifactMessageHandler` iterates through all contracts of a resource offer and all of its rules to check the policy pattern.
 If the pattern matches one of the following five, an appropriate policy check is performed:`PROVIDE_ACCESS`, `PROHIBIT_ACCESS`, `USAGE_DURING_INTERVAL`,